Up to 60% off sofas & mattresses — limited‑time deals.

 • Anyone chasing a deep, sink-in lounge feel

-• People who hate assembly and multiple boxes
+• People who dislike multi-box assembly

 IKEA FINNALA Sofa (Gunnared beige)